yasirusama61/Battery-Temperature-Prediction/README.md

 This analysis can be found in the **SHAP Feature Importance** section of the README, highlighting the importance of Temperature and Voltage in model interpretability.

-## Conclusion

-In this project, we developed a robust LSTM-based model to accurately predict battery temperature using a series of carefully engineered features.
-Through rolling statistics, lagged values, and interaction terms, we enabled the model to capture both short-term fluctuations and long-term trends, which are crucial for effective temperature forecasting in a dynamic battery system.

-The data preparation process, including normalization and sequence creation, provided the model with structured inputs that effectively leveraged past information for future predictions.
-The model was trained, validated, and tested on a well-balanced dataset, demonstrating high accuracy and strong generalization performance across unseen data.

-### Key Takeaways
-- **Comprehensive Feature Engineering**: The combination of core features, rolling statistics, lagged features, and interaction terms significantly improved the model's performance.
-SHAP analysis confirmed the importance of engineered features, particularly **Temperature [C]** and **Temp_Lag_1**, which were consistently influential in the model’s predictions.
-- **Effective Data Splitting and Preprocessing**: Normalization, sequence creation, and a clear train-validation-test split were essential in achieving high predictive accuracy and preventing overfitting.
-- **Model Interpretability and Transparency**: SHAP interpretability analysis provided insights into the impact of individual features on predictions.
-The global SHAP summary plot highlighted key features driving the model's output, and the force plot offered instance-specific explanations, further validating the choice of features and the robustness of the model in leveraging relevant information.
-- **Strong Model Performance**: The final evaluation metrics (low MSE, RMSE, and high R-squared values) indicate that the model is well-suited for real-world applications in battery temperature monitoring and management.

-### Overall Impact
-This LSTM-based model, along with the feature engineering and interpretability techniques used, presents a reliable and explainable approach to battery temperature prediction, contributing to safer and more efficient battery management systems.
-By understanding the primary drivers behind temperature changes, this model aids in predictive maintenance and effective thermal management, ultimately enhancing battery safety and performance in real-world applications.

 ## Evaluation on Simulated Data using PyBAMM

 To test the robustness of the LSTM model, we simulated data using the **PyBAMM library** with the LGM50LT cell.
 The simulation included variations in discharge and charge cycles to observe temperature fluctuations under different conditions.